majed756/image-recognition-model/README.md

 keras_model.h5: The exported TensorFlow/Keras model file containing the trained weights.

-labels.txt: The text file containing the indexed class names (0 cars, 1 baiks).
+labels.txt: The text file containing the indexed class names.

-test_image.jpg: Any target image you want the model to test and classify.
+image.jpg: Any target image you want the model to test and classify.